-The First Home Super Saver Scheme allows you to make voluntary super contributions of up to $15,000 a year, or a maximum of $30,000 in total, to your superannuation account to use towards a deposit for your first home.
+The First Home Super Saver Scheme (FHSS scheme) allows you to make voluntary super contributions of up to $15,000 each financial year.
+If eligible, a maximum of $30,000 can be released from your super to use as a deposit for your first home.
 From 1 July 2022 this amount is increasing to a maximum of $50,000 that can be released.

-All contributions for the FHSS scheme must be voluntary contributions, so you can’t include Superannuation Guarantee (SG) amounts paid by your employer aren’t eligible to be used as part of your deposit.
-The voluntary contributions you make under this scheme, which includes contributions you receive from your employer, must also be within the current contribution caps.
+All contributions for the FHSS scheme must be voluntary contributions, so contributions such as Superannuation Guarantee (SG) amounts paid by your employer aren’t eligible to be used as part of your deposit.
+The voluntary contributions you make under this scheme, which includes salary sacrifice contributions you receive from your employer, must also be within the current contribution caps.

-When you buy your first home, you’ll be able to use the money you’ve voluntarily contributed for this purpose, plus any deemed earnings on it, towards your deposit.
-This applies to voluntary contributions made from 1 July 2017.
+When you buy your first home, you may be eligible to use the money you’ve voluntarily contributed for this purpose, plus any deemed earnings on it, towards your deposit.

 Eligibility for the FHSS scheme is determined by the Australian Taxation Office (ATO) – so confirm with them before you start making additional voluntary contributions to your super for use toward your home deposit.

 As a guide, to be eligible, you must: